entropyxyz/entropy-docs/docs/01-Intro.md

 Similarly, a $t$-of-$n$ TSS is a way for $t$ participants out of $n$ possible participants to construct a valid signature, but **without a centrally trusted coordinator.**

 Participants in a TSS don't hold onto independent private keys.
-Before a signature can be constructed, a single private key is _split_ into $n$ secret key shares, either by a central dealer, or a Distributed Key Generation (DKG) step.
+Before a signature can be constructed, a set of key-shares is generated.
+This is done either by a **Distributed Key Generation** (DKG) which all parties participate in, or by a **Centralized Key Generation** where a single party _splits_ a private key into shares and distributes them to the other parties.
 DKGs have the advantage that every party contributes randomness to generate the private key, but _no party has knowledge of the shared private key_.
 A TSS scheme constructs valid signatures despite the fact that no party has knowledge of this shared private key.

 Threshold Signatures eliminate the requirement for a trusted coordinator, and are a powerful and flexible cryptographic primitive.